- Metal works

-After the sickle is heated in a furnace at a temperature of about 700°C, it is beaten with a hand hammer and a hammer until the hira has an even thickness; this requires a great deal of skill.
+After the sickle is heated in a forge at about 700°C, it is beaten with different types of hammers until the flat part of the blade has an even thickness.
+This requires a great deal of skill.

 - 8. Rough polishing

-The surface of the sickle is cleaned up by removing iron oxide and slag
+The surface of the sickle is cleaned by removing iron oxide and slag.

-Trademarks or hallmarks indicating quality are stamped into the metal.
+Trademarks and quality indication marks are engraved onto the metal.

 - 10. Smoothing

-Smoothing gives toughness, a characteristic of Shinshu Uchihamono; the sickle is heated in a furnace at a temperature of about 500°C, and then beaten with a hand hammer to flatten.
-After smoothing, shibazuke and tsuri, which are features of Shinshukama, are created.
-Shibazuke angles the sickle body and komi so that the mowed grass is moved closer to a mower’s hand, and tsuri curves the blade surface inward so that a mower doesn’t miss their aim even if the blade becomes thin.
+Smoothing gives toughness to the blade, a characteristic of Shinshu Uchihamono; the sickle is heated in a forge at about 500°C, and then beaten with a hand hammer to flatten.
+After smoothing, shibazuke and tsuri, which are features of the Shinshu sickle, are processed.
+Shibazuke angles the sickle body and tang so that the cut grass comes closer to the person’s hand, and tsuri curves the blade surface inward so that the person cutting grass doesn’t miss their aim even if the blade is thin.

-The steel part is sharpened on a medium grade grindstone.
+The steel part is sharpened on a second-cut grindstone.

 - 12. Quenching

-After the sickle is coated with mud to ensure even cooling, it is heated and kept at a temperature of about 780°C, and plunged into a water tank to quickly cool.
-Quenching changes and hardens the steel structure; it is said that by hardening, “the soul is put into the blade.”
+After the sickle is coated with mud to ensure even cooling during the tempering process, it is heated and kept at about 780°C, and plunged into a water tank to quickly cool.
+Quenching changes and hardens the steel structure.
+It is said that by hardening, “the soul is put into the blade.”

 - 13. Tempering

-As the blade gets nicked if it is too hard, this process makes the steel tough an durable to prevent nicking and helps to keep a sharp edge.
+As the blade gets nicked if it is too hard, this process makes the steel tough and durable to prevent nicking and helps to keep a sharp edge.

-Iron and steel contract and expand at different rates, which may result in warping and curving after quenching; any distortions are worked out.
+Iron and steel contract and expand at different rates, which may result in warping and curving after quenching.
+Any distortions are fixed.

-The blade is burnished with a buffing cloth.
+The blade is polished with a buffing cloth.

-The blade is coated with varnish or camellia oil to resist rust.
+The blade is coated with varnish or camellia oil to prevent rust.